When it comes to restructuring your business, there is a best-practice process you should follow.

 Employees may propose a different viable solution or point out oversights or errors in your plans.
 Not only are you duty-bound to take their feedback into account, but it may also help your business.

-Another common mistake when the company just wants to get on with things is failing to give employees time to prepare their responses.
+Another common mistake is when the company just wants to get on with things and fails to give employees time to prepare their responses.

 Part of acting as a fair and reasonable employer is allowing your employees time to consider major changes.
-Restructures are hard on people, so your team members will need time to adjust and get support (and in some cases, legal advice), as well as prepare their feedback.
+Restructures can be hard on people, so your team members will need time to adjust and get support (and in some cases, legal advice), as well as prepare their feedback.

 Unless the changes are a result of an emergency or massive change to the business, we recommend starting with a period of two days between announcing the restructure proposal and getting responses.